laridae-migrations/laridae/README.md

 )
 ```

+## `CommandLineInterface.rb`

+This class deals with tasks specific to the command-line interface for laridae: parsing the user's command-line arguments, storing and accessing the database URL in a file, parsing the JSON of the migration script into a Ruby hash, and prompting the user to choose actions during the migration.

+Its initializer takes an array containing the command-line arguments to parse.

+## `EnvironmentVariablesInterface.rb`

+This class presents an alternative interface for laridae in which all the necessary inputs are provided through environment variables.
+It is intended to be used in setting like an ECS container or Lambda.

+Its initializer takes no arguments.
+The necessary environment variables are `DATABASE_URL`, `ACTION`, which is one of `init`, `expand`, `rollback`, or `contract`, and, if the action is `expand`, `SCRIPT`, containing the migration script JSON.

 ## `MigrationExecutor.rb`

-This class is responsible for orchestrating the migration at a high-level: it deals with parsing the user's command-line arguments, storing and accessing the database URL, parsing the JSON of the migration script into a Ruby hash, prompting the user to choose actions during the migration, and delegating the individual migration steps to appropriate classes.
+This class is responsible for orchestrating the migration at a high-level by delegating the individual migration steps to appropriate classes.

-Its initializer takes no arguments.
+Its initializer takes a database URL or database connection hash as described above for `DatabaseConnection.rb`.

 ## `TableManipulator.rb`